Peergos/iframe-sw-streams/README.md

 The purpose is to have the inner iframe on a subdomain subdomain.domain.com to provide a secure sandbox to load arbitrary html.

-The java classes provide a minimal web server that sets additional response headers (ie COOP, COEP, CORP)
+The file Server.java provides a minimal web server that sets additional response headers (ie COOP, COEP, CORP) and is directly executable without compilation.

 ## Structure